edx/edx-exams/README.rst

 LTI Configuration for Local Development
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In order to use edx-exams as the exams backend for your courses (and to get it to wor in general), you will also need to complete the following configuration steps:
+In order to use edx-exams as the exams backend for your courses (and to get it to work in general), you will also need to complete the following configuration steps:

 #.
-Add EXAMS_SERVICE_URL = 'http://host.docker.internal:18740/api/v1' to your cms and lms private.py environment.
+Add ``EXAMS_SERVICE_URL = 'http://host.docker.internal:18740/api/v1'`` to your cms and lms private.py environment settings file.
 #.
-In your terminal, navigate to your
+Add ``EXAMS_BASE_URL='http://localhost:18740'`` to .env.development in frontend-app-learning.
 #.
-In your terminal, run the frontend-app-course-authoring MFE by navigating to the devstack folder and running large-u .
+In your terminal, run the frontend-app-course-authoring MFE by navigating to the devstack folder and running ``make dev.up.large-and-slow``.
 #.
 Ensure that the exams IDA is enabled for your course.
 In your LMS' django admin's course waffle flag table (http://localhost:18000/admin/waffle_utils/waffleflagcourseoverridemodel/) add an entry:
     #.
-Enter course_apps.exams_ida in the Waffle Flag field
+Enter ``course_apps.exams_ida`` in the Waffle Flag field
     #.
-Enter the course ID for the course ID field (e.g. something like course-v1:edX+COURSENAME+T2023
+Enter the course ID for the course ID field (e.g. something like ``course-v1:edX+COURSENAME+T2023``)
     #.
 Override Choice should be Force On
     #.
 Select the Enabled checkbox.
 #.
 At http://localhost:18740/admin/core/proctoringprovider/add/, add an entry for a proctoring provider: